How Long Do Write-Offs and Settlements Impact Your Credit History?

 How Does A Write-Off Affect Your Credit?

 A debt write-off is one of the most damaging entries that can appear on your credit report, carrying severe implications for your financial future.
-For self-employed individuals, this impact is particularly acute, as open to credit is often essential for business operations and growth.
+For self-employed individuals, this impact is particularly acute, as access to credit is often essential for business operations and growth.
 It signals a high risk to any potential lender.

 The immediate aftermath of a write-off sees a dramatic decline in your credit score, making it challenging to secure any form of new credit.
 This negative mark remains visible to all lenders, influencing their decisions for years to come.
 Understanding these consequences is vital for anyone managing their own business and income.